A-DanielSerranoRodriguez-PabloPicasso/TFG/readme.md

  # Grabber

  Simple project to download videos.
-YT not available yet, only support for Linux currently.
+YT not available yet, no support for MacOS.

  ## Must